-So to fix points 1 and 2, on our last trip to Europe in 2017 we decided to compromise and change those first two factors.
-For starters, no camper.
-We rented nine different apartments or houses (with locking doors) for this trip which meant we stayed in places longer giving Victor time to adapt and we went back to a few familiar places like Hossegor where we stayed for 2 weeks.
+So to fix points 1 and 2, we don’t travel abroad in a camper.
+In 2017 we spent 2 months in France and Spain and rented nine different apartments or houses (with locking doors) for this trip which meant we stayed in places longer giving Victor time to adapt and we went back to a few familiar places like Hossegor where we stayed for 2 weeks.

 The third point we haven’t really improved upon and are just as confused on where we want to go from here as we were last year, but this trip has helped us narrow down what feels good for both of us (Hint: everyone was really happy in Hossegor and in our Catalunya country house).

-As for the last point, our 11-week road trip this past summer road trip was a success because we carried a barbell and 220 pounds of plate weights with us.
+As for the last point, our summer road trip in 2017 was a success because we carried a barbell and 220 pounds of plate weights with us.
 Yeah, working out in a campground was a little awkward with the dirt and neighbors watching you, but he got over it quickly and was stoked to get his pump on.
 On our last trip to Europe, he carried a TRX and resistance bands.

 The cool thing though is that through staying in Airbnb’s and not moving as fast, I’ve learned so many great things about myself and what I want next out of life.

 Everything that’s happened in my life has started with desire.
 With a “why” and I think that’s the biggest step.
 The what and the how naturally follow once you know what you are waking up excited for.